 We’ve all been there.
 You make eye contact with your dog from across the room.
-Those big puppy dog eyes pull you in and all of the sudden - you are overcome with the urge to plant a kiss right on your pup’s nose.
-You pucker your lips, lean down, take a deep breathe in, and….Yuck!
+Those big puppy dog eyes pull you in and all of the sudden – you are overcome with the urge to plant a kiss right on your pup’s nose.
+You pucker your lips, lean down, take a deep breath in, and….Yuck!
 Bad breath is a sure-fire way to kill a mood.
 Am I right?

-Unfortunately, bad dog breath isn't just gross.
+Unfortunately, bad dog breath isn’t just gross.
 It can also be a sign of a much bigger problem: Canine Periodontitis.
-Canine Periodontitis is a bacterial infection of the mouth and it can lead to a number of serious health problems for your dog!
+Canine periodontitis is a bacterial infection of the mouth and it can lead to a number of serious health problems for your dog!

 The Dangers of Canine Periodontitis

-Periodontal disease starts when the bacteria from the mouth develops into plaque, which then adheres to the surface of your dog’s teeth.
+Periodontal disease starts when the bacteria from the mouth develop into plaque, which then adheres to the surface of your dog’s teeth.
 When the minerals found in your dog’s saliva meet that plaque, the plaque hardens into tartar.